AdrianAntico/Quantico/README.md

 Quantico::runQuantico(WorkingDirectory = getwd())
 ```

-If you have a PostGRE installation you can add in the PostGRE parameters
+If you have a PostGRE installation you can add in the PostGRE parameters (or just pass them in while in session)

 ```r
 # Optionally, you can change up the WorkingDirectory argument for your desired file path location (don't forget to use these "/" instead of these "\" in your path)